 A wind study was prepared for the consideration of this development proposal and reviewed by staff.
-The wind conditions surrounding the proposed development are generally suitable.
-The only exception is the entrance at the southwest corner of Tower C (4220 King Street East) where higher wind speeds and conditions are anticipated during the winter.
-Wind control features will be required through the detailed design stage during the site plan application process.
+The wind conditions surrounding the proposed development will require wind mitigation design features.
+A full Wind Assessment will be required and reviewed through the site plan application process.